 You probably have a few questions about how this works for me, so let’s break it down:

 I don’t have a trust fund nor did I slave away at a high-paying job for 10 years in order to live off of savings.
 My primary source of income is working as a wellness specialist (think massage therapist/outdoor guide) on a fleet of small National Geographic cruise ships.
-I first started working on the ships in 2008 (after the one-way ticket to Hawaii) and continued all the way up until 2012 when I made that ill-fated move to the city.
-Now I’m back on board and I spend a good portion of the year in Alaska (summer), the Pacific Northwest (fall), and Costa Rica, Panama, and Baja (winter).
+I first started working on the ships in 2008 (after the one-way ticket to Hawaii) and continued all the way up until 2012 when I decided to pursue a graduate degree in nutrition.
+That career path failed to materialize, so now I’m back on board living the nomadic ship life again.
+I spend a good portion of the year in Alaska (summer), the Pacific Northwest (fall), and Costa Rica, Panama, and Baja (winter).
 In between contracts on the ship I go where I please.

 Travel!
-As I mentioned above, I employ all sorts of resources in order to explore the world.
 When I’m not working on the ships, I like to:

 – housesit for extended periods of time so that I can really get to know a place